sahilrajput03/sahilrajput03/learn-algorithms.md

 # Short notes

+## Data structures

+1. Array (also known as list) - We can access items using index i.e, 0, 1 ,2, 3 etc.
+2. Linked list - Similar to Arrays but each item points to next item in the list.
+3. Stack (follows Last in first out principle) - Similar to list, but we use pop to get the last item we pushed to the list.
+4. Queue (folows first in first out pinciple) - Similar to list, but we the first item pushed to array is served first i.e., dequeued.
+5. Hash (also known as Map or Dictionary) - Similar to array, but we use but instead of index we use key names to access the values of each item so this gives us a colleciton of key-value pairs.
+6. Trees (We can have data some nested relation)
+7. Graph - Similar to trees but we can use unlimited number of ways to connect the nodes coz each node can have a edge which defines the relation between data points.

 ## Binary Search

 - It is applicable on sorted arrays (including descending sorted with some extra work)